Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-gotchas-english.rst

  Chain OUTPUT (policy ACCEPT)
  target     prot opt source               destination

+ # Just to be on the safer side for this test:
+ $ killall beam.smp epmd

  # Then launch the target first node:
  $ ERL_EPMD_PORT=4032 erl -name n1 -setcookie aa